Posted on: January 24, 2022

 5. Get out

 Depending on who your target market is, try to get out and mingle amongst them.
 The more your team’s faces and the business name is visible to them, the more likely they’ll remember you when they have a need.
-So consider networking, attending their events such as trade shows, exhibitions and the like.
+In the current environment, consider online and in-person events such as trade shows, exhibitions and the like.
 If you’re selling to consumers, consider the markets, festivals or events they visit.

 6. Collect ideas from your website and online advertising analytics